 In modern golf club construction, there are basically two methods employed by clubmakers when creating clubheads: forged and cast.
 These processes are not special to golf clubs, but are general metalworking techniques used in many industries.
-In order to answer the question of “Forged vs cast irons: Which is better for you?” we have to take a look at what the preferences of the consumer are, as well as the differences between the two methods.
+In order to answer the question of “Forged or cast irons: Which is better for you?” we have to take a look at what the preferences of the consumer are, as well as the differences between the two methods.
 We will do that in this article, and show how and why both manufacturing techniques have a strong place in the marketplace.

 RELATED: Most Forgiving Irons